softprops/octopat/README.md

 ## Revoking tokens

-Since octopat is just an oauth application you can revoke tokens the [way you normal would](https://help.github.com/en/github/authenticating-to-github/reviewing-your-authorized-applications-oauth)
+Since octopat is just an oauth application you can revoke tokens the [way you normally  would](https://help.github.com/en/github/authenticating-to-github/reviewing-your-authorized-applications-oauth)

+There is a tradeoff with the oauth approach to generating tokens.
+You don't have an index for revoking one vs another.
+You can only revoke access given to a Github app.
+How do you overcome this tradeoff?
+You can make more than one GitHub app, one per category of application you are building. `octopat` accepts an `--alias` flag so that you can target a specific app when provisioning new tokens.

 ## Why the oauth dance